-105. Data on IMAP EO10 CI22 (beach macro-litter) have been collected from IMAP InfoSystem from 3 CPs (i.e., Bosnia and Herzegovina, Croatia and Slovenia) and off-line (i.e., through direct exchange with UNEP/MAP Secretariat during 2019) from another 3 CPs (i.e., Albania, Italy and Montenegro), bordering the Adriatic Sea for the years 2016 to 2018.
-In the present QSR data exclusively submitted through IMAP InfoSystem have been used, however for the present exercise and in order to be able to document an integrated assessment (i.e., both for CI22 and CI23), additional data sources were used in order to strengthen the present exercise (application of Neat Tool).
-Data on IMAP EO10 CI23 (seafloor macro-litter) were reported to the IMAP InfoSystem only by Slovenia and Croatia.
-Data on IMAP EO10 CI23 (floating microplastics) data sets were reported by 5 CPs (Bosnia & Herzegovina, Croatia, Greece, Italy, Slovenia).
-Details on the temporal and spatial availability of data per IMAP SAU, are provided in Tables 18 and 19.
+106. Data on IMAP EO10/CI22-Beach Litter have been collected from 6 CPs bordering the Adriatic Sea for the years 2016 to 2021 (i.e. Albania, Bosnia & Herzegovina, Croatia, Italy, Montenegro, Slovenia), except from Greece.
+Beach Litter data used were either reported by the CP to the IMAP IS or shared with the IMAP Secretariat.
+Data on IMAP EO10/CI23- Seafloor Litter were reported to the IMAP IS only by Slovenia, Croatia and Montenegro.
+IMAP EO10/CI23- Sea surface floating microplastics (MPs) data sets were reported by 5 CPs (Bosnia & Herzegovina, Croatia, Greece, Italy, Slovenia).

+107. Details on the temporal and spatial availability of data per IMAP SAU, are provided in Tables 18 and 19.

-106. The spatiotemporal coverage of monitoring varies largely among the CPs and the IMAP SAUs.
-Of a total of 52 national subSAUs, 27 subSAUs lack of data on either CI22 or CI23.
-Existing data on CI22 (beach macro-litter) and CI23 (floating microplastics) correspond to 18 subSAUs each.
-Finally, for CI23 (seafloor macro-litter) data exist for only 5 subSAUs.
-Only three subSAUs, namely MAD-SI-MRU-11, MAD-SI-MRU-12, HRO-0423-KOR, are monitored for all 3 EO10 parameters (beach macro-litter, seafloor macro-litter, and floating microplastics); the rest are covered by either two or one parameter.
+108. The spatiotemporal coverage of monitoring varies largely among the CPs and the IMAP SAUs.
+Of a total of 52 national subSAUs, data for CI22-Beach litter exist for 18 subSAUs and for CI23-Seafloor Litter for only 8 subSAUs.
+Finally, for CI23- Sea surface Floating MPs data exist for 19 subSAUs.
+Only two subSAUs, namely MAD-SI-MRU-11, HRO-0423-KOR, are monitored for all 3 EO10 parameters (beach litter, seafloor litter, sea surface floating MPs); the rest are covered by either two or one parameter.

-107. On the subdivision level the highest coverage corresponds to CAS, where 8 out of 14 SubSAUs are monitored for at least one EO10 parameter, then follows the SAS with 9 out of 16 subSAUs and finally the NAS is the least covered area with only 8 out of 22 subSAUs monitored.
+109. On the subdivision level the highest coverage corresponds to SAS, where 12 out of 15 SubSAUs are monitored for at least one EO10 parameter, then follows the CAS with 8 out of 14 subSAUs and finally the NAS is the least covered area with only 9 out of 23 subSAUs monitored.

-108. Beach litter data correspond to a total of 36 beaches, Seafloor litter to 18 seafloor monitoring stations and floating microplastics to 71 monitoring stations.
+110. Beach litter data correspond to a total of 45 beaches, Seafloor litter to 18 seafloor monitoring stations and floating microplastics to 71 monitoring stations.
 The number of monitoring stations and their spatial distribution results to a rather insufficient spatial coverage of the Adriatic Sea sub-Region which is critical for the assessment of EO10 due to the high variability of the relevant parameters observed worldwide.

-109. Regarding the temporal coverage, data from all CPs cover the years 2017, 2018, 2019, 2020.
-Exception to this are the data reported by Bosnia-Herzegovina (2019, 2021) and Greece (2020).
+111. Regarding the temporal coverage, data cover the years 2016, 2017, 2018, 2019, 2020, 2021, 2022.
+Details on the temporal coverage are given in Table 19.
 Overall, this spatiotemporal coverage, hinders a meaningful integrated assessment.
 Having this in mind the results from the application of the NEAT tool should be considered as an example showing how the tool should be applied for GES assessment further to sufficient data reporting by the Contracting Parties.

-Figure 19: The nesting scheme of the SAUs defined for the Adriatic Sea based on the available information.
+Figure 21: The nesting scheme of the SAUs defined for the Adriatic Sea based on the available information.
 Shaded boxes correspond to official MRUs declared by the countries that are EU MS and that were decided to be used as IMAP SAUs.
 The finest SAUs nested under national coastal waters are the subSAUs